 The International Islamic Fiqh Academy (IIFA) is one of the most important subsidiary organs of the Organization of Islamic Cooperation (OIC).
-It is the primary jurisprudential reference for OIC member states and Muslim communities outside the Muslim world as well as the Shariah arm of the organization.
+It serves as the OIC's religious wing and is the primary reference of jurisprudence for OIC Member states and Muslim communities outside the Muslim world.